Lumbini Nepal – Discover Why Lumbini is Ranked 9th Among the Best Places to Visit in the World in 2025

 By Air:

 The Gautam Buddha International Airport in Siddharthanagar, Bhairahawa, is the closest airport to Lumbini.
 This international airport connects travelers to both domestic and international destinations, with regular flights from Kathmandu and neighboring countries.
-Once you land, Lumbini is just a short drive away.
+Once you land, it is just a short drive away.

 By Road: